-Are you a new owner of a ball python and want to make sure you are properly caring for it?
+Are you a new ball python owner and want to make sure you are properly caring for it?

 Have you noticed your ball python needs help removing dead skin?

 A bath might be just what your ball python needs, but you might be unsure of the process and worried you could hurt your pet.